rajkumawat01/pccoemechanicaldepartment.io/README.md

     styles - for css files
     js     - for javascript files
     img    - for images

+6. And then send pull request to merge changes

 After doing this, keeping updating your changes in files on this repo.